-service:jmx:rmi:///jndi/iiop://localhost:7001/weblogic.management.mbeanserv ers.runtime service:jmx:rmi:///jndi/iiop://host:port/weblogic.management.mbeanservers.d omainRuntime where host:port is the host name and port of the Administration Server.
+'''

+service:jmx:rmi:///jndi/iiop://localhost:7001/weblogic.management.mbeanserv

+ers runtime

+'''

 - d.
 In the User Name and Password fields, enter the user name and password of any user account that is assigned the admin role.
 This login will be used to authenticate the client and create the Subject that will be associated with each JMX request coming from the client. - e.
 Click Connect.